-I, , hereby
+I, (full names), identity number

-declare under oath/affirmatio on that the a bove-mentio ned information is true and correct.
+declare under oath/affirmation n that the abo ove-mentioned inform nation is true and correct.

 Signed at on this day of 2020.

 Signature of person making affidavit

 Certification

 I hereby certify that before administering the oath/taking the affirmation, I asked the deponent the following questions and noted his/her answers in his/her presence as indicated below: